Josleee/imdb_review_sentiment_analysis/README.md

-# IDMB review sentiment analysis

-This project is made for movie reviews sentiment analysis.

-## Modules

-Scrapper module + analyser module.
+# Sentiment Analysis on Movie Reviews

+This project aims at developing program able to scrap data from IMDB, training data automatically and analyse sentiment of given movie reviews.